HITECHCRIME/HC_SG302_Morbid_Place/README.md

-on the edge of a blade marks of blood (drops) sliced off from my beaten path to the end i told myself don't go so up coz that's okay it's time to get it back (and I never will be sane)
+on the edge of a blade marks of blood (drops) sliced off from my beaten path to the end i told myself don't go so up coz that's okay it's time to get it back (and I never will be sane) I never will be blamed

 With Empty words inside the smoke they disintegrate Take away all of the pain with an early grave,